 All new mainstream schools in Warwickshire will be established as Free Schools, in accordance with Government policy.
-All new primary schools are now expected to include a nursery and a specialist resourced provision.
+All new primary schools are now expected to include a nursery.

 WCC has the duty to set out the requirements for any new school needed to serve a new community in order that potential education providers (academy trusts) may express their interest in providing that school.